 Lodi is a larger medium-sized city located in the state of California.
 With a population of 67,021 people and 19 constituent neighborhoods, Lodi is the 138th largest community in California.

 The education level of Lodi citizens is a little higher than the average for US cities and towns: 22.45% of adults in Lodi have at least a bachelor's degree.

-The per capita income in Lodi in 2010 was $23,648, which is middle income relative to California and the nation.
-This equates to an annual income of $94,592 for a family of four.
+The per capita income in Lodi in 2018 was $32,055, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $128,220 for a family of four.
 However, Lodi contains both very wealthy and poor people as well.

-Lodi is a very ethnically-diverse city.
+Lodi is an extremely ethnically-diverse city.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lodi residents report their race to be White, followed by Asian.
 Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.31% of the city’s residents.
-Important ancestries of people in Lodi include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 39.48% of the city’s residents.
+Important ancestries of people in Lodi include German, English, Irish, Italian, and European.

 The most common language spoken in Lodi is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Urdu.